shkwahab/chatappbackendnestjs/README.md

 </p>
 Description

 This is the backend for a chat application built with Nest.js, MongoDB, and Prisma.
-It offers robust features for real-time communication and scalable data management.
+It offers robust features for real-time group chatting feature with pusher notifications.